SEO vs Google Ads for Small Businesses (Honest Comparison)

 KeywordCost per click

 Those are per click, not per customer.
-According to WordStream's industry benchmarks, the average conversion rate on Google Search ads is 3.75%.
-For consumer services it's 6.64%, and for legal services it's 6.98%.
+According to WordStream's conversion rate benchmarks, the average conversion rate on Google Search ads is 3.75%.
+For consumer services it's 6.64%.

-Run the numbers for a plumber: £7.32 per click at a 5% conversion rate means roughly 20 clicks per phone call.
-That's £146 per lead.
-Spend £1,500/month and you'll get about 10 calls.
+Run the numbers for a plumber: GBP 7.32 per click at a 5% conversion rate means roughly 20 clicks per phone call.
+That's GBP 146 per lead.
+Spend GBP 1,500/month and you'll get about 10 calls.
 Not terrible, but that cost stays the same next month, and the month after that.
-CPCs tend to rise as more competitors enter the auction.

-The SEO vs PPC question always comes back to this: paid clicks are predictable but expensive, and they don't get cheaper with time.
+The SEO vs PPC question always comes back to this: paid clicks are predictable but expensive, and they never get cheaper.

 What SEO Costs and How It Pays Back

-A managed SEO service in the UK runs £1,000-£3,000 per month.
-You're paying for someone to handle your technical fixes, content, link building, and local optimisation.
+A managed SEO service in the UK runs GBP 1,000-3,000 per month.
+You're paying for someone to handle technical fixes, content, link building, and local optimisation.
+For a detailed breakdown of what each pricing tier actually buys, see SEO costs in the UK.

 I watched this play out with a roofing client.
 Months 1-3, nearly all their leads came through ads.
 By month 6, organic search was delivering half their enquiries at no per-click cost.
 By month 9, they were getting 3-4 calls per week directly from Google search results.
-Their effective cost per lead from organic dropped below £40 while their ad cost per lead stayed above £120.
+Their effective cost per lead from organic dropped below GBP 40 while their ad cost per lead stayed above GBP 120.

 Cost per lead comparison between SEO and Google Ads over 24 months